Visit 66 Portland Place

-Our new state-of-the-art gallery will showcase our world-class collections, bringing some of the four million items to life through free exhibitions that explore the past, present and future of architecture.
+Our new state-of-the-art gallery showcases our world-class collections, bringing some of the four million items to life through free exhibitions that explore the past, present and future of architecture.

 Image: Carmody Groarke

-In addition to the architecture and decoration you’ll also find galleries with exhibitions covering many angles of building design, an inviting bookshop, the incredible Library and, in our restaurant, café and bar, some great places to meet, eat and drink.
+In addition to the architecture and decoration you'll also find galleries with exhibitions covering many angles of building design, an inviting bookshop, the incredible Library and, in our restaurant, café and bar (to minimise disturbance to our visitors and guests during our building work, the first floor restaurant and cafe are currently closed.
+The ground floor café bar remains open), some great places to meet, eat and drink.
 Rooms - from small meeting rooms to grand halls - can also be hired for functions, conferences or seminars.